metio/terraform-provider-k8s/docs/data-sources/apps_kubeblocks_io_cluster_definition_v1alpha1_manifest.md

 - `member_join_action` (Attributes) Defines the action to add a member.
 If the Image is not configured, the Image from the previous non-nil action will be used. (see [below for nested schema](#nestedatt--spec--component_defs--rsm_spec--roles--member_join_action))
 - `member_leave_action` (Attributes) Defines the action to remove a member.
 If the Image is not configured, the Image from the previous non-nil action will be used. (see [below for nested schema](#nestedatt--spec--component_defs--rsm_spec--roles--member_leave_action))
 - `promote_action` (Attributes) Defines the action to inform the cluster that the new member can join voting now.
 If the Image is not configured, the Image from the previous non-nil action will be used. (see [below for nested schema](#nestedatt--spec--component_defs--rsm_spec--roles--promote_action))
-- `switchover_action` (Attributes) Specifies the environment variables that can be used in all following Actions: - KB_RSM_USERNAME: Represents the username part of the credential - KB_RSM_PASSWORD: Represents the password part of the credential - KB_RSM_LEADER_HOST: Represents the leader host - KB_RSM_TARGET_HOST: Represents the target host - KB_RSM_SERVICE_PORT: Represents the service port  Defines the action to perform a switchover.
+- `switchover_action` (Attributes) Specifies the environment variables that can be used in all following Actions: - KB_ITS_USERNAME: Represents the username part of the credential - KB_ITS_PASSWORD: Represents the password part of the credential - KB_ITS_LEADER_HOST: Represents the leader host - KB_ITS_TARGET_HOST: Represents the target host - KB_ITS_SERVICE_PORT: Represents the service port  Defines the action to perform a switchover.
 If the Image is not configured, the latest [BusyBox](https://busybox.net/) image will be used. (see [below for nested schema](#nestedatt--spec--component_defs--rsm_spec--roles--switchover_action))

 <a id="nestedatt--spec--component_defs--rsm_spec--roles--log_sync_action"></a>
 ### Nested Schema for `spec.component_defs.rsm_spec.roles.log_sync_action`